In the meantime, welcome back to the Rush Limbaugh program, my friends.

 And inside, I'm going to be very, very careful with this, is the letter.

-And I am holding it up now so that you can see it watching on the Ditto Cam.
+And I am holding it up now so that you can see it watching on the Dittocam.

-Here is the first signature page that contains Hillary Rodham Clinton.
+Here is the first signature page that contains Hillary Rodham Clinton, also contains Senator Reed, the Senate leadership and so forth.

-The attache case, the letter, a very, very well-written and nice thank you note from me will be included, as well as a picture of me giving this away or introducing it publicly, displaying it publicly for the first time last week in Philadelphia.
+The attaché case, the letter, a very, very well-written and nice thank you note from me will be included, as well as a picture of me giving this away or introducing it publicly, displaying it publicly for the first time last week in Philadelphia.

-Now, uh, folks, let me let me, while I'm waiting on the information here to fill you in on Betty Casey, uh, who is, I do know that she is a noted philanthropist.
+Now, folks, let me, while I'm waiting on the information here to fill you in on Betty Casey, who is, I do know that she is a noted philanthropist, I want to share with you just a couple thoughts here about this.

-Uh I asked Senator Reed to match, and all the other senators who can afford to do so haven't heard from them on that.
+I asked Senator Reed to match, and all the other senators who can afford to do so haven't heard from them on that.

-He did not accept my offer to do that, uh, and now has the uh the audacity to climb aboard this, praising the effort, saying that he never knew that it would get this kind of money.
+And now has the audacity to climb aboard this, praising the effort, saying that he never knew that it would get this kind of money.

-It it got this kind of money because it represents one of the most outrageous abuses of federal power in modern American history, and that is what makes it a collector's item.
+It got this kind of money because it represents one of the most outrageous abuses of federal power in modern American history.

-Uh, this letter that Senator Reed wrote will forever memorialize him as a demagogue.
+This letter that Senator Reed wrote will forever memorialize him as a demagogue.

-Uh Senator Reed will be remembered forever here as a disgrace.
+Senator Reed will be remembered forever here as a disgrace.

 But let's put this in perspective.